 With the coming of Veteran’s Day, I can’t help but reflect on the time I spent at Omega for a Veteran’s Retreat hosted by the Venerable Claude Anshin Thomas.
 He is a brilliant, compassionate monk and Vietnam Veteran.
 Here are some Yoga suggestions for working with peope with trauma.

-- Dirga Pranayama and Ujjayi
+- Encourage Dirga Pranayama and Ujjayi to soothe the nervous system

 - Use touch sparingly and only with enthusiastic verbal consent.
 Do not approach from behind or surprise.
 Enter the student’s space mindfully and slowly.